arunmbalaji/ask-jeeves/README.md

 > * Password character requirements lowercase, numbers

 >**awsmobile push**
 This will have created a new Cognito user pool that you can view in the AWS console.
 This is used to manage logins to our App.

+Next, let us create a new Cognito user.
+* Go to Cognito service in the AWS console and select `Manage Userpools`.
+* Select the userpool we created via awsmobile.
+* Select **users and groups** and create a new user.

 Now it's simple to add authentication:

 In App.js, below the React Native imports let’s import the withAuthenticator HOC (Higher Order Component):
 ```